 I worked in sales for 6 and a half years at Yohji Yamamoto.
 After that, I became a manager for a select shop that lined up clothes of new designers.
 The clothes at this store were impressive but I could never make the type of sales that I did when I was working for Yohji.
 I found myself partially placing blame on the young designers and then hated myself for feeling this way.
 I decided that that was the time for me to start my own brand and put myself in the same situation and try to get positive results.

 I launched mastermind JAPAN in 1997.
 I was reckless enough to suddenly participate in the Tokyo Collection without experience and also create my own company store.
 I soon found myself deep in debt (laugh).
 I was doing this all on my own so I couldn’t figure out how to sell my products and I was in a vicious cycle.
-After 3 years passed after the brand was founded, I decided to participate in an exhibition in Paris to find a way out of the business.
+Three years after I launched the brand, I decided to participate in an exhibition in Paris to find a way out of the business.
 I wanted to say, “I tried my best but failed,” to all the people that had helped me including those working in factories and in textiles.

 Considering it to be my last chance, I attended the “SEHM” joint exhibition in Paris in 2001 for the first time.
 When I held exhibitions in Tokyo, only my friends would come see my booth, but in Paris those who are genuinely interested in fashion or working in the industry would come see my clothes.
 I felt much more satisfaction from this.
-When I first attended, it felt like it was the first time that so many people came to see my clothes.
-Ironically though, practically no one placed orders.
+It felt like it was the first time that so many people came to see my clothes.
+Ironically though, hardly anyone placed orders.
 The results were the same the following season.
 However, I got so much satisfaction from the fact that so many people came to see my clothes that it put me off from quitting.
 I kept telling myself that it was the last time since I knew I couldn’t continue like this without making any profits.
 I finally decided that the 3rd season really would be my last chance.

 Your products are made in Japan and your brand tags have the names of the people that helped create the clothes on them.
 Can you tell me the reason behind this?